Bloodborne: Items dropped and found

+Blood Gems, which are mostly dropped but sometimes found, can be used to upgrade or modify the player's weapons.

 Multiplayer

 Multiplayer mode is present in Bloodborne, though it functions differently from its counterparts in the Dark Souls series.
-By activating a non-consumable item at the cost of one Insight point, players can summon other players into their world to help with enemies and bosses, and progress through areas of the game cooperatively.
+By activating a non-consumable item at the cost of one Insight point, players can summon other players into their world to help with enemies and bosses and progress through areas of the game cooperatively.
 This leaves players vulnerable to invasions; another player may invade the victim's game world and attempt to kill them unless the player can find and defeat a specific enemy known as a Chime Maiden before an enemy player invades.
 Multiplayer summoning is limited by proximity; players can only be summoned within a specific distance of each other to prevent players from being summoned too far away to be of any assistance.
 Players can only summon players around the same level as them to prevent the game from being too difficult or too easy for one of the players.
 Using a password, however, gets around many of the restrictions of summoning a friend.
-Depending on what covenant the player and summoned player are a part of, they will have the opportunity to be hostile towards one another.
+Depending on what covenant the player and summoned player are a part of, they will have the opportunity to be hostile toward one another.
 Players can summon an NPC to help them in addition to getting help from other players.
 The NPC serves as an AI companion to the player that helps defeat enemies.
 Players can only summon specific NPCs that they have met throughout their journey.
 Another way players may interact with each other is by leaving notes.
 A player may leave a tip for defeating a boss, tell the reader where to go, fool the reader by purposely providing incorrect information, or leave a meaningless message to others.
 Players may rate a message as 'Fine' or 'Foul', indicating whether the note is helpful or malicious to future readers.
 When a player rates a message as 'Fine', the player who wrote the note will have their health restored.